open-telemetry/sig-end-user/architecture/blueprint-template.md

 <!--
 A blueprint SHOULD be structured in a way that conveys a journey, from a current state to a desired state.
-For this purpose, the OTel Blueprint template is based on the approach to strategic thinking popularised by Richard Rumelt in Good Strategy/Bad Strategy.
+For this purpose, the OTel Blueprint template is based on the approach to strategic thinking popularized by Richard Rumelt in Good Strategy/Bad Strategy.
 See useful materials before starting to write a blueprint:

 - Summary - https://itsadeliverything.com/good-strategy-bad-strategy-the-difference-and-why-it-matters-by-richard-rumelt
 - Interview - https://www.youtube.com/watch?v=4uWKEG0s9Kc